 The Excel spreadsheet which you are about to learn to use is considerably more powerful than Visicalc, if only because the computers of today are many times faster than anything available in 1978.
 Excel is able to handle much larger sets of numerical data at much greater speeds and has a richer set of functions and general calculating and data visualization tools.
 Like Visicalc, however, it goes beyond the hand-written worksheet used in traditional accounting in that it is programmable-you can program it to do the math for you!
-And this was Dan Bricklin's genius!
+And this was Dan Bricklin's stroke of genius.

 We have a multitude of challenges in our everyday lives, so why do math if we can design a machine to do it for us?
 This doesn't mean we shouldn't teach math in schools, of course.
-What it means is that we should teach math in schools so that our students can understand what the computers can do for them.
+What it means is that we should teach math in schools so that our students can understand what the computers can do for them, as well as know how to program the computer do it.